James-h-1969/James-h-1969/README.md

 <body>
     <h1 align="center">Hi 👋, I'm James Hocking</h1>
     <h3 align="center">Mechatronic Engineer | Computer Scientist</h3>
-    <p align="left">I am currently a 3rd year student at the University of Sydney studying a double degree of Mechatronic Engineering (Space) and Computer Science.
-I am extremely passionate about coding, AI, and robotics. <br /><br /> I am currently working as a quantitative researcher and tech intern in the fintech industry in Sydney.
-This can be found on my resume website, which I am currently in the process of building.</p>
+    <p align="left">I am currently a 4th year student at the University of Sydney studying a double degree of Mechatronic Engineering with Space, and Computer Science.
+I am extremely passionate about coding and robotics - with a focus in space. <br /><br /> I am currently working as a Software Engineer in the fintech industry in Sydney.

   ### Contact Information